maurolaurenzi/typescript-wdio/README.md

 ## Dependencies

-In order to run the test cases, you must have NodeJS preinstalled:
+In order to run the test cases, you must have NodeJS installed:

 - NodeJS: https://nodejs.org/en/learn/getting-started/how-to-install-nodejs